shawnwyckoff/gitcleanup/README.md

 `gitcleanup {which-dir-to-detect}`

+Executable program files like Windows .EXE / .DLL, Linux/Unix Program / .so / .lib.
+Shell scripts are NOT the targets to cleanup.

-there will be a yes/no option if executable program files detected, if you want to delete them, select "yes"
+There will be a yes/no option if executable program files detected, select "yes" if you really want that.